 This connection was evident in Council appointing two Maangai Maaori ('Voice of Maaori') representatives on our three principal Council committees in the past year.
-These representatives will bring their vast skills and experience, as well as a Te Ao Maaori lens, to the decisions that the Council committees make, which will benefit our decision-making process and our communities.
+These representatives will bring their vast skills and experience, as well as a Te Ao Maaori lens, to the decisions that the Council committees make, which will benefit o ur d ecision-making process and our communities.

-created for our communities in 2019/20.
+Our key partnerships continued to see positive outcomes created for our communities in 2019/20.
 Our contract with Watercare, one of New Zealand's largest water companies, was signed in October 2019 and is providing significant value through service delivery and technical expertise in the waters area.